AliceO2Group/analysis-framework/docs/advanced-specifics/pwghf.md

     - `warn` for conditions that are likely to affect the expected behaviour of the code,
     - `error` for problems that lead to an unwanted behaviour of the code,
     - `fatal` for critical problems that make further running of the code impossible or useless.
 - Include only needed headers but do not rely on implicitly included headers.
+See [Include What You Use](https://github.com/AliceO2Group/O2Physics/issues/8357).
 - Organise `#include`s into groups (separated by a blank line) in the following order:
   - C++
   - other external headers